hidehiroanto/hanto-dojo/adversarial-machine-learning/level3/DESCRIPTION.md

-Meet sensAI's wife, wAIfu!
-However, she's not the doting type, she's actually a huge pain!
+Meet sensAI's spouse and fellow educator, wAIfu!

+However, this wAIfu is not the doting type, it's actually the type that's a huge pain!

 You can interact with wAIfu by starting the challenge and heading [here](/workspace/challenge).